UmSenhorQualquer/pyforms/docs/getting-started.md

 ## **Prepare the application class**
 ***************************

 ### Create the Python file that will store your applications.

 Example: SimpleExample.py

+### Import the library.

-### After import pyforms, the BaseWidget and Controls classes you will need:
+Import the pyforms library, the BaseWidget and the Controls classes that you will need:
 ```python
 import pyforms
 from   pyforms 			import BaseWidget
 from   pyforms.Controls import ControlText
 from   pyforms.Controls import ControlButton
 ```

 ### Create your application class.

 This class should inherit from the class BaseWidget.
 ```python
 class SimpleExample1(BaseWidget):